connorHashDash/priceprowler/README.md

 # Price Prowler

-See if your area is gaining or losing property value.
+Thinking about buying in a new area?
+Want to have more info on your investment?

+Price prowler might be what you're looking for.

-There's a server side element to this, getHousePrices.sh is on a VPS, runs monthly via a CRON job, writes to MariaDB.
+There's a server side element to this, scripts/getHousePrices.sh is on a VPS, with MariaDB.

-You'll need to go to the UK gov website and generate your own URL for your local area and get the params you want.
+If you pass ```--postcode=<your postcode>``` flag to the function it will pass it to the server, downloading the CSV and populating the DB table.

 The go code runs locally, speaks to the db, and generates a report on local house prices going up or down, perhaps some other info, we'll see.